 At any given time, various clinical trials are taking place within Main Line Health.

 - The Center for Clinical Cardiology conducts studies on heart disease.

 - The Center for Clinical Cancer Research conducts oncology studies.

 - LIMR’s Clinical Research Center conducts studies on other disorders.

 For cancer clinical trials, contact firstname.lastname@example.org or call 484.476.2649.

-For cardiovascular clinical trials, contact Ann Marie Chikowski, BSN, RN, CCRC, clinical research manager, at firstname.lastname@example.org or call 484.476.3030.
+For cardiovascular clinical trials, contact Ann Marie Chikowski, MBA, RN, CCRC, division manager of cardiovascular research, at email@example.com, or firstname.lastname@example.org, or call 484.476.3030.

 For other types of clinical trials, contact John Wellenbach at email@example.com, or call 484.476.3545.